Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 ## Override an Image for an Update

+In order to update to a firmware image other than the latest image found by FAS, the image for the update can be overridden.
-If an update fails because of `"No Image available"`, it may be caused by FAS unable to match the data on the node to find an image in the image list.
+This is also useful if an update fails because of `"No Image available"`, which happens when FAS is unable to match the data on the node to an image in the image list.

+> **WARNING:** Make sure to select the correct image because FAS will force a flash of the device -- using incorrect firmware may make it inoperable.

+It is strongly recommended to do a dryrun first and check the output.

 ### Procedure to Override an Image

-1. Find the available image in FAS.
+1. (`ncn#`) Find the available image in FAS.

    Change *TARGETNAME* to the actual target being searched.